openboxes/openboxes-devops/ansible/README.md

 5. Now you can follow Example #1 to install dependencies, copy a database, and prepare the host for CI deployment.

+## Example 8: Adding a new developer to the team

+1. Create a new ssh key and commit the public half of the key to `ansible/public_keys/$username_$type.pub`, e.g. `jmiranda_ed25519.pub`.
+2. Edit `ansible/inventories/pih_rimu.yml`; most commonly you’ll want that user to access all hosts, so you can just add to the existing `all.vars.inventory.users` block.
+Or you can get clever and narrow the login to specific host(s) if you like.
+3. If you want the user to have sudo access on all hosts, set `sudo_all: true`.
+   If you want to restrict their access to just dev hosts, set `sudo_dev: true`.
+   You can also limit the executables they can run with the `sudo_executables` field (see the Bamboo entry for an example).

 ## Using these playbooks on older servers (like those in Azure)

 Legacy hosts aren’t configured as consistently as those in RIMU.
 A few things to